-The applicant has submitted a zoning map amendment application to rezone the subject property from Office, Professional and Institutional (OPI) to Commercial, General (CG) and retain the existing Venetian Urban Design (VUD) overlay district designation.
-The map on the following page is the proposed zoning map showing the subject property with the requested CG zoning.
-The zoning map amendment extends CG zoning across Pine Grove Drive to include the subject 0.78-acre property.
-The proposed CG zoned property would abut RSF-3 zoning to the north, OPI zoning to the south and east, and CG and OPI zoning to the west.
+The applicant has submitted a zoning map amendment application to rezone the subject property from Sarasota County Office, Professional and Institutional (OPI) to City of Venice Commercial, General (CG) and retain the existing City of Venice Venetian Urban Design (VUD) overlay district designation.
+The map on the following page is the proposed zoning map showing the subject property with the requested City of Venice CG zoning.
+The zoning map amendment extends City of Venice CG zoning across Pine Grove Drive to include the subject 0.78-acre property.
+The proposed City of Venice CG zoned property would abut Sarasota County RSF-3 zoning to the east, Sarasota County OPI zoning to the south, Sarasota County OPI zoning to the west, and City of Venice CG to the north.